CindyJS/CindyJS/ref/MIDI_Functions.md

 So far we have only dealt with tones that are played all at once.
 There are two ways for creating melodies in Cinderella.
-Either one creates the timing explicitly by using the `wait(...)` command of CindyScript or one uses the built-in MIDI sequencer.
+Either one creates the timing explicitly by using the `wait(…)` command of CindyScript or one uses the built-in MIDI sequencer.
 We first briefly describe how the method that does not rely on the sequencer works.
 For this we only have to separate individual notes by wait statements.